-Colbert Bump - The series saw a huge upswing in popularity on the Spacebattles Creative Writing board after The Hill of Swords showed up on the Fanfiction Recommendations thread.
-Prior to that, it had been an almost complete unknown in the community, now SB is effectively the epicenter of the ZnT fanfiction community.
+Colbert Bump: The series saw a huge upswing in popularity on the Spacebattles Creative Writing board after The Hill of Swords showed up on the Fanfiction Recommendations thread.
+Prior to that, it had been an almost complete unknown in the community; now SB is effectively the epicenter of the ZnT fanfiction community.

 "Tabitha has taken over Siesta as my favorite character, and not just because she is channeling Yuki.
 She is made of pure win, I don't usually like the stoic silent types, but something about Tabitha just makes my inner moe meter go berserk."

-OT3 - Louise/Saito/Siesta is a popular pairing.
+OT3: Louise/Saito/Siesta is a popular pairing.
 It's likely because Louise and Siesta balance each other out.
 This was teased a little in the 12th volume where Louise says she would be disappointed if Siesta gave up on winning Saito so easily.

 Wangst: The author tries to justify Louise's abuse by showing her poor self esteem but most people don't see that as a good excuse to beat someone.

-You really can't help but feel sorry for Saito because of the abuse heaped upon him by Louise.
+Saito, because of the abuse heaped upon him by Louise.
 Hell, even the other familiars feel sorry for Saito, and see his treatment as both a familiar and a human as horrible.